Maxproto/AI-Projects/2 Informed Search/README.md

 ## Blind robot with Pacman physics

-### Heuristic for A* Search: Number of belief states

-It is optimistic

 #### Extension: I also implement a BFS search algorithm to solve Sensorless Problem and compare it with the A* algorithm, it shows that A* algorithm could save a lot of time.

 ## Literature Review